-- Biomes are widely spread major ecosystems of the world that are classified according to the predominant vegetation and, characterized by regional climatic conditions and adaptations of organisms to that particular environment.
+Biomes are widely spread major ecosystems of the world that are classified according to the predominant vegetation and, characterized by regional climatic conditions and adaptations of organisms to that particular environment.

-- There are eight major terrestrial biomes and several minor biomes.
+There are eight major terrestrial biomes and several minor biomes.

-- Eight major terrestrial biomes of the world are
+Eight major terrestrial biomes of the world are

-- Tropical forest

-- Savanna

-- Deserts

-- Chaparral

-- Temperate grassland

-- Temperate broadleaf forest

-- Taiga (Corniferous forest)

-- Tundra

-- Distribution and major characteristics of major terrestrial biomes should be explained
+Tropical forest Savanna Deserts Chaparral Temperate grassland Temperate broadleaf forest Taiga (Corniferous forest) Tundra Distribution and major characteristics of major terrestrial biomes should be explained

+Competency 12.1.0 : Engages in a biological analysis on

+relationships between organisms and their

+environment

-Competency Level 12.1.4 : Utilizes the knowledge on ecosystems of sustainable usage.
+Competency Level 12.1.4 : Utilizes the knowledge on ecosystems of

 Sri Lanka to contribute to their

+sustainable usage.

+Number of Period 8 : 08

 Learning Outcomes : The students should be able to ;

-• list the different types of ecosystems in Sri
+list the different types of ecosystems in Sr

 Lanka

-• elaborate characteristics features
+elaborate characteristics features

-• identify the locations of each type of ecosystem.
+identify the locations of each type of

+ecosystem.

-- Use visual aids to show ecosystems in Sri Lanka - Let the students identify the characteristic features of different ecosystems - Highlight the important features which help to distinguish major types of ecosystems in Sri Lanka - Make an elaboration based on sustainable usage of ecosystems
+Use visual aids to show ecosystems in Sri Lanka

+Let the students identify the characteristic features of different ecosystems Highlight the important features which help to distinguish major types of ecosystems in Sri Lanka

+Make an elaboration based on sustainable usage of ecosystems

-• Eco systems in Sri Lanka
+Eco systems in Sri Lanka